Glossary

 Contract

 A legally enforceable agreement between 2 or more competent parties (usually supplier and buyer).
-It will define the goods and services that will be provided.
+The contract will define the goods and services that the supplier will provide and for how long.

 Contract award

-The point where the successful potential supplier is officially awarded the contract to supply goods and/or services.
+The point where the successful potential supplier is officially awarded the contract to supply goods and/or services to the buyer.

 Contract notice